 Other than the last two, these are the questions you need to be able to answer in your RFP if you want an accurate bid.
 No matter how talented the development company, without that information – and more – their bid is merely their best guess.

 The Innovation Lab helps you understand your project inside and out.
-You’ll have clarified objectives and even an insightful prototype to show software development firms.
+You’ll have clarified objectives and even an insightful prototype to show dev firms so you can receive accurate software development bids.

 Here at ENO8, our Innovation Lab is a resource at your disposal that will ensure you gain the necessary information to shop your software project quickly, easily discover the partner that can take you to the finish line, and launch a successful digital product.
 Contact us to learn if it’s a fit for you.